 Factor #4 - New Lifestyle

-This one is tricky and you should approach it with caution.
-Your life will nonetheless change.
-You’ll live in a totally different place and you’ll meet lots of new people.
+This one is tricky, and you should approach it with caution.
+Your life will inevitably change.
+You’ll live in a different place and meet many new people.

-Those were the 4 most important factors that you have to consider when going to study abroad, examine them thoroughly and you’d be prepared for everything that’s going to come in your way!
+Those are the 4 most factors to consider when moving to Europe to study medicine at a European university.
+Make sure you are prepared for everything that’s coming your way!

 About Medlink Students